boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-column-chart.md

 ![Chart Type](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/name.png)

-**Chart Type**: This allows you to switch the widget view from the current chart type to another chart type.
+**Chart Type**: This feature enables you to change the widget view from the current chart type to a different chart type.

-**Secondary Axis**: By default, the configured field is plotted as the primary axis if you enable this option, the selected field will be plotted as the secondary axis.
+**Secondary Axis**: By default, the configured field is plotted as the primary axis.
+If you enable this option, the selected field will be plotted as the secondary axis.

->**Note:** The 100 % Stacked Column having the axis value as 100% so you can't able to enable the secondary axis.
-You can enable the secondary axis by switching the chart types.
+>**Note:** The 100% Stacked Column has the axis value set to 100%, so you are unable to enable the secondary axis.
+However, you can enable the secondary axis by switching the chart types.

 ![Chart Type Secondary Axis Customization ](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/secondaryaxis-customization.png)